Contact Our Mass Torts Lawyers

 Don’t Simply Accept Your Benzene Exposure.
 Call (801) 900-4681!

-If you or someone you love has developed leukemia and suspect that a long-term workplace exposure to benzene is responsible, our benzene lawyers in Ogden can pinpoint that cause and provide the experience required to obtain justice either through negotiation or trial.
+If you or someone you love has developed leukemia and suspect that a long-term workplace exposure to benzene is responsible, our benzene lawyers can pinpoint that cause and provide the experience required to obtain justice either through negotiation or trial.

 Call (801) 900-4681 to tell our team about your exposure to harmful chemicals.